dafny-lang/dafny/docs/DafnyRef/Grammar.md

 - method or function or constructor name
 - label name
 - export id
-- suffix to a typename or constructor <!-- TODO check this -->
+- suffix that is a typename or constructor

+All _user-declared_ names do not start with underscores, but there are internally generated names that a user program might _use_ that begin with an underscore or are just an underscore.

 #### 2.6.1.3.
 Wild identifier {#sec-wild-identifier}